pret/pokered/FEATURES.md

 - Many move animations were enhanced.
 - Using SGB1 colors, pewter's palette is slightly greyer than the original game.
 - Using any of SGB1, SGB2, or GBC colors, seafoam island is bluish purple instead of the same color as every other cave in the game.
+- Using any of SGB1, SGB2, or GBC colors, the Power Plant is a pale color instead of the same green + blue color as every grass route in the game.
 - Using SGB1 or SGB2 colors, lorelei's room is a similar color to seafoam islands (it was the same color as Pallet Town previously).
 - Using GBC color mode, the "Grey pokemon" palette was made less brown.
 - Spaceworld backsprites were tweaked to improve them a bit